Description

 Impact

 The Linux kernel bug allows applications to issue USB control, bulk, or interrupt messages with unlimited timeout values.
 Because these calls use uninterruptible waits, a caller can inadvertently block a kernel task for an undefined period, potentially forever.
-The attack can cause resource exhaustion and lock up system services or prevent further task scheduling, effectively denying service for the user on the affected machine.
-This weakness corresponds to the CWE-770 identifier for unbounded wait loops.
+This can lead to resource exhaustion and lock up system services or prevent further task scheduling, effectively denying service for the user on the affected machine.
+The weakness corresponds to CWE-770 for unbounded wait loops.

 Affected Systems